-One thing is certain.
-As sure as the sun rises in the east and bland pastry trays remain the preferred pick of caterers everywhere, faculty from institutions of all shapes and sizes will soon gather.
-They’ll be in Zoom rooms and webinars and maybe even the odd in-person shindig–properly masked and socially distanced, of course–and they will cajole each other with a familiar question:
+But we knew one thing for certain.
+As sure as the sun rises in the east and bland pastry trays remain the preferred pick of caterers everywhere, faculty from institutions of all shapes and sizes would soon gather.
+They’d be in Zoom rooms and webinars and maybe even the odd in-person shindig–properly masked and socially distanced, of course–and they would cajole each other with a familiar question:

 So…what did you do this summer?